winitzki/scall/tutorial/programming_dhall.md

 ### Monads are automatically functors

 The `Monad` typeclass was defined in chapter "Typeclasses".
-A combinator can convert a `Monad` evidence value into a `Functor` evidence:
+The following combinator  converts a `Monad` evidence value into a `Functor` evidence:

 ```dhall
 let functorM